 Instead of static firewall rules based on IP addresses and ports, Zero Trust uses dynamic policies that consider:

-• What they're trying to access (application, data classification)
+What they're trying to access:

 Policies are evaluated in real-time for every request.
 Access isn't granted based on where you are — it's granted based on contextual risk assessment.